 Please detach along perforated line and mail in the envelope provided IF you are not voting the Internet.
 THE BOARD OF DIRECTORS RECOMMENDS YOU VOTE "FOR" THE ELECTION OF DIRECTORS, "FOR" PROPOSALS 2, 4, 5, AND 6, AND "3 YEARS" ON PROPOSAL 3.
 PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE

-HERE 1.
-To elect Kenton K. Alder, Philip G. Franklin, and Jacques S. AGAINST ABSTAIN 2.
-Advisory vote on the compensation of Gansler as class II directors the Company's named executive officers NOMINEES: ☐ FOR ALL NOMINEES Advisory vote on the frequency of future advisory votes on the compensation of the Company's named executive officers ☐ WITHHOLD AUTHORITY O Kenton K. Alder 1 YEAR 2 YEARS 3 YEARS ABSTAIN FOR ALL NOMINEES O Philip G. Franklin FOR ALL EXCEPT (See instructions below) O Jacques S. Gansler The ratification of the appointment of PricewaterhouseCoopers LLP, as independent registered public accountants for the fiscal year ending FOR AGAINST ABSTAIN December 31, 2011 The re-approval of the material terms of the performance goals under the Company's 2006 incontive Compensation Plan for purposes of Section 162(m) of the Internal Revenue Code ABSTAIN FOR AGAINST INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark = FOR ALL EXCEPT\ and fill in the circle next to each nominee you wish to withhold, as shown here: ABSTAIN The approval of an amendment to the AGAINST Company's certificate of incorporation to increase the number of authorized shares of its common stock from 100,000,000 to 200,000,000 П THIS PROXY WILL BE VOTED AS DIRECTED OR, IF NO DIRECTION IS INDICATED, WILL BE VOTED "FOR" THE ELECTION OF THE DIRECTORS, "FOR" PROPOSALS 2, 4, 5, AND 6, AND "3 YEARS" ON PROPOSAL 3.
-To charge the address on your account, please check the box at right and indicate your new address in the address space above.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN in the further fitter if the HERE 🖪 110 0110 1111 To elect Kenton K. Alder, Philip G. Franklin, and Jacques S. Gansler as class II directors 2.
+Advisory vote on the compensat the Company's named executive o FOR FOR ALL NOMINEES WITHHOLD AUTHORITY FOR ALL NOMINEES FOR ALL EXCEPT (See instructions below) NOMINEES: O Kenton K. Alder O Philip G. Franklin O Jacques S. Gansler 3.
+Advisory vote on the frequency of advisory votes on the compensat the Company's named executive o tion of 2 YEARS 3 YEARS (de managens balon) 4.
+The ratification of the appointment PricewaterhouseCoopers LLP, as independent registered public accountants for the fiscal year endi December 31, 2011 5.
+The re-approval of the material tern the performance goals under the Company's 2006 incentive Compensation Plan for purposes of Section 162(m) of the Internal Rev Code r INSTRUCTIONS: To withhold authority to vote for any individual nominec(s), mark FOR ALL EXCEPT and fill in the circle next to each nominee you wish to withhold, as shown here: • 6.
+The approval of an amendment to the Company's certificate of incorporation to increase the number of authorized shares of its common stock from 100,000,000 to 200,000,000 FOR To charge the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that charges to the registered name(s) on the account may not be submitted via this method.
-Signature of Stockholder
+IIS PROXY WILL BE VOTED AS DIRECT ECTION OF THE DIRECTORS, "FOR" P Signature of Stockholder Date Signature of Stockholder Date

 Note: Please sign exactly as your name or names appear on this Proxy.
 When shares are held jointly, each holder should sign.
-When signing as executor, administrator, attents, treate or guardian, please give full title as such.
-If the signer is a corporation, please sign in partnership name by authorized person.
+When signing as executor, administrator, attoency, trustee or guardian, please give full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.